OUR BOARD & STAFF

 Hometown: Sweetwater, TX

-Why FFA: Charity begins at home and FD still feels like family
+Why FFAid: Charity begins at home and FD still feels like family

 A person who inspires you the most: Fr.
 Vince Ahern.
 A man of great character, faith, and personality.